 (Exhibits 7-1, 7-2, and 7-3).
 The checklist guide identifies the basic forms and documentation required for each of the program components.
 In addition, items required at the time of project submittal are differentiated from supplemental items due later.
 The appropriate checklist must be provided as a cover sheet for each application submitted.
-For any items that are required for the candidate project or program that are missing or incomplete, an explanation should be included in a cover letter with the application.
-In addition to this checklist auide, please Attachments/Additional Information section of each program component for a description of supplementary documentation which may be required to support your agency's project application in specific cases.
+For any items that are required for the candidate project or program that are missing or incomplete, an explanation should be included in a cover letter with the addition this checklist application.
+In to quide, please review Attachments/Additional Information section of each program component for a description of supplementary documentation which may be required to support your agency's project application in specific cases.